shaikasim/MLDL/README.md

 # MLDL
-//dataset has been upload directly in blackboard
+//dataset has been upload directly in blackboard because it's more than 25mb.